Suedo/purge/README.md

 Different teams managed `stored procedures` in different ways, and need arose for a standardized solution, particularly for sensitive data compliance.
 A Java-based solution addresses these challenges effectively:

-- **Version Control & Peer Review**: Ensures changes are traceable, reviewed, and maintainable within a structured process.
+- **Version Control & Peer Review**: Ensures changes are traceable, reviewed, and maintainable via a structured process.
 - **Standardization**: Centralizes logic for consistency and avoids team-specific fragmentation.
 - **Auditability**: Provides detailed logs for compliance and monitoring.
 - **Scalability & Flexibility**: Supports multiple databases, dynamic configurations, and integration with archival systems.